diogodiasgrilo/Raycasting_Visualizer_42/README.md

 ![Raycasting](./sprites/raycaster.png)

-I created this program as a base for the minimap system of the Cub3d project at the 42 Lisbon campus.
+I created this raycasting program as a base for the minimap system of the Cub3d project at the 42 Lisbon campus.

 Here is the proper way to execute the program:

 "program name" "map file"

-Here is a visual example of what command to input in the terminal:
+Here is a visual example of a command to input in the terminal:
 ```bash
 ➜  ~ ./raycasting ./maps/test1.ber
 ```